Let me start with a hard question: “Are you a real real estate investor or a fake?”

 After all, the brutal truth is rarely “nice.”
 But, profitable, career-saving, and life-changing?
 Absolutely!

 In my 10 years working with real estate investors, I’ve seen thousands of real estate investors come and go.
 And the deepest irony — the cold, hard, brutal truth — is that it all comes down to five things those who fail tend to ignore (and those who succeed master).

-The good news is you can overcome these common killers not only by having your eyes wide open to them but by digging into the concrete solutions and resources I’ve included throughout.
+The good news is you can overcome these common killers by having your eyes wide open to them and digging into the concrete solutions and resources I’ve included throughout.

 1. You’re Following Emotion vs. Knowing Your Numbers

 Before we dive in, you NEED this tool… Carrot ROI Calculator.

 Investors who fail tend to open up their wallets based on emotional decisions vs. actually nailing their numbers and trusting the numbers.